tchop Logo

 What is dialogic communication?

-Dialogic communication is a dynamic, two-way process that prioritises interaction, active listening, and mutual understanding.
-Unlike monologic communication—where information flows in one direction—dialogic communication encourages an open exchange of ideas and perspectives.
+Dialogic communication is a dynamic, two-way process that puts interaction, active listening, and mutual understanding at its core.
+While traditional monologic communication sends information in just one direction, dialogic communication creates space for genuine back-and-forth exchanges of ideas and perspectives.

-In internal communication, dialogic methods create opportunities for employees to engage in meaningful conversations, provide feedback, and collaborate on decisions or initiatives.
-It shifts communication from being hierarchical to inclusive and participatory.
+In workplace settings, dialogic methods give employees real opportunities to engage in meaningful conversations, share feedback, and collaborate on important decisions or initiatives.
+This approach transforms communication from a top-down, hierarchical system into something much more inclusive and participatory.
+Instead of simply receiving instructions or updates, team members become active participants in shaping conversations and outcomes.

 Why dialogic communication matters